jonkemp/gulp-useref/README.md

 ## Usage

 The following example will parse the build blocks in the HTML, replace them and pass those files through.
-Assets inside the build blocks will be concatenated and passed through as well.
+Assets inside the build blocks will be concatenated and passed through in a stream as well.

 ```js
 var gulp = require('gulp'),